vdutat/nuxeo-custom-fulltext-parser/README.md

 Plugin contributng a **java** class that will be used as **fulltext parser** by the repository.
 The default **fulltext parser** performs word-splitting, this one will add the string as it is for property `dc:title` in addition to the splitted words from the property's value.
 As an example it allows to a document with title `INF-08-000302` using the search string `INF-08-00*`.

+The **fulltext parser** is executed when the document is saved in the reporsitory.

 This **fulltext parser** will be used **ONLY** if **elasticsearch** is disabled.

 # Requirements